 Perhaps it was immediately obvious which body type fit you.
 But if it wasn’t, also consider how you react to food and exercise.

-While we may not fit a body type exactly, we will fit into one category better than the next and have a predominant body type, or will be a hybrid of two body types.
+While we may not fit a body type exactly, often we will fit into one category better than the next and have a predominant body type, or will be a hybrid of two body types.

 Do you gain weight quickly after going on a lazy holiday?
 If you struggle to lose these extra pounds, then you may be an endomorph.
 If you don’t put on any weight, you most likely are an ectomorph.
 If you lose this weight easily after a change in diet or some exercise, you are probably a mesomorph (or a balance of body types, such as ectomorph-endomorph or ectomorph-mesomorph).

 2. Eating Habits

-If you consume a large amount of calories and are still slender, you are probably an ectomorph.
+If you eat what you like and are still slender, you are probably an ectomorph.
 If you have to carefully watch your calorie intake in order to maintain your weight you are probably an endomorph.
-If you keep a rough eye on what you eat and don’t gain weight you are probably a mesomorph.
-If you consume few calories and still gain weight you are probably an endomorph.
+If you keep a rough eye on what you eat and don’t gain weight you are probably a mesomorph (or a balance of body types).

 3. Frame Size

 Frame size is associated with body type, and may also have an impact on body weight (see how much should I weigh?).16 To determine whether you are small, medium or larger boned/ jointed, encircle your wrist with your thumb and middle finger.